JameDevOfficial/TrafficHandler/README.md

 node ./main.js
 ```

+# Development
+This cli programm was made using
+- nodejs
+- custom modules I made (colors, utils)

 # Bugs
 There are no known bugs a the moment, but if you do find some, feel free to open an issue.